JeremieGiffard/JeremieGiffard/README.md

 # Hello, world

 I'm Jeremie Giffard, a french web Developper.
-I spend my time learning new tools to add to my toolbox and learning more about salesforce and javascript.
+Currently working on salesforce projects (front js and a java-like backend stack)

 ## Learn More